lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 # Hybrid Cloud POC

-This directory contains a proof-of-concept implementation demonstrating hybrid cloud security with SPIRE, Keylime, and Envoy.
+This directory contains a proof-of-concept implementation demonstrating hybrid cloud unified identity with SPIRE, Keylime, and Envoy.

 ## Overview